cncf/devstats-helm/devstats-linodes-migration-step-by-step.md

 devstats.cncf.io/backups.
 Archived projects keep their values.yaml index, so `i` numbers have gaps - that is correct, do NOT renumber.

-Fire packs ONE AT A TIME, smallest-first: run a pack's `restore_prod` lines, then re-run its `verify_pack` line (instant, idempotent - also cleans Succeeded pods) until EVERY project prints OK, only then start the next pack.
+Fire packs ONE AT A TIME, smallest-first: run a pack's `restore_prod` lines, then its `verify_pack` line - it BLOCKS (polls every 30s) until EVERY listed project is done, prints `PACK DONE` and returns 0; only then start the next pack.
+Done = provision pod Succeeded / final `Sync success` in pod logs / `Sync success` row in the `devstats` logs DB (authoritative - still works after Succeeded pods were cleaned away, which the function also does each round; Ctrl+C is safe, just re-run).
 While the two §3.8 giants are still restoring this keeps total concurrency <= 8 (6 + 2), the same cap `wait_provisions 8` would enforce.
 The final 4 SINGLES are the daily-cron giants - strictly ONE at a time.
 If a project fails: `helm delete -n devstats-prod devstats-prod-<proj>` then re-run its